 (2) Officers are employed by and serve the whole Council.
 They provide the same level of support to the various functions of the Council, i.e. the Executive (Cabinet), scrutiny and regulatory.
 Officers advise the Council, the Cabinet, Panels and Committees.
 They implement decisions of the Council, the Cabinet, Panels and Committees and make decisions under powers delegated to them.

 (4) Officers are responsible to their line manager and, ultimately, their Assistant Director.
-Assistant Directors are accountable to an Executive Director.
-Executive Directors are accountable to the Chief Executive.
+Assistant Directors are accountable to the Deputy Chief Executive / Strategic Directors.
+The Deputy Chief Executive and Strategic Directors are accountable to the Chief Executive.
 The Chief Executive is accountable to the whole Council.
-Some senior officers have specific statutory responsibilities, including Adrian Pritchard, Chief Executive, as the Head of Paid Service (Section 4, Local Government and Housing Act 1989), Andrew Weavers, Strategic Governance Manager, as Monitoring Officer (Section 5, Local Government and Housing Act 1989), and Paul Cook, Strategic Finance Manager as the Interim Chief Finance Officer (Interim Section 151, Local Government Act 1972).
+Some senior officers have specific statutory responsibilities, including Pamela Donnelly, Chief Executive, as the Head of Paid Service (Section 4, Local Government and Housing Act 1989), Andrew Weavers, Strategic Governance Manager, as Monitoring Officer (Section 5, Local Government and Housing Act 1989), and Paul Cook, Head of Finance as the Chief Finance Officer (Section 151, Local Government Act 1972).

-(2) Officers must not be requested to advise upon matters of party business or private matters.
+(2) Officers must not be requested to advise upon matters of political party business or private matters.

 (3) All Officers must treat political Groups and individual Members in a fair and even-handed manner.
 Officers must maintain political neutrality and Members must respect this.

 (4) Senior officers may be invited to attend political Group meetings.
 The Chief Executive will decide whether such attendance may take place.
 If it is agreed that an Officer can attend a Political Group meeting, the Chief Executive will inform the other Group Leaders and offer a similar facility.